mwvgroup/Photometric-Classification/README.md

 python run_pipeline.py -a fitting_params.yml -s csp -n 4 -m sn_91bg
 ```

 A full description of available arguments can be retrieved by running `python run_pipeline.py -h`.

+The pipeline will automatically perform nested sampling to determine the initial fit parameters for each model / survey and save the results to file.
+If results for a given light curve fit have already been cached, then the pipeline will skip the sampling process and use the cahced values.
+Sampled values are determined on an object / model basis.
+This means the same priors are used for the 4 and 5 parameter fits and for all band pass collections.
+The Jupyter notebook `3_fit_inspection.ipynb` can be used to inspect light curve fits and manually adjust priors for any targets with poor fits.